nhokchihiro/appbio24-tramha/Week10/README-Week10.md

 Thus, it suggests that all variants of this alignment are SNPs, there is no indels and MNPs.
 All SNPs have quality score > 30.

+> [!IMPORTANT]
+> Please run `make clean` after every running session.
+If you are switching from one SRA number to multiple SRAs of one bioproject or vice versa, please run `make clean` , otherwise, error may happen.

 ### 4. Verify the variant caller's results by looking at a few example the alignments in the BAM file.

 Find examples where the variant caller did not work as expected: false positives, false negatives, etc.